autowarefoundation/autoware_tools/map/autoware_lanelet2_map_validator/README.md

 The `autoware_lanelet2_map_validator` is designed to validate `.osm` map files by using and extending the [lanelet2_validation](https://github.com/fzi-forschungszentrum-informatik/Lanelet2/tree/master/lanelet2_validation) package for Autoware.

-`autoware_lanelet2_map_validator` takes the lanelet2 map (.osm file) and requirement set (yaml file, optional) as the input, and output validation results to the console.
+`autoware_lanelet2_map_validator` takes the lanelet2 map (.osm file) and requirement set (JSON file, optional) as the input, and output validation results to the console.

 If a requirement set is given, `autoware_lanelet2_map_validator` also outputs validation results reflecting the input requirement set.
 See ["Run with a requirement set"](#run-with-a-requirement-set) for further information, ["Input file"](#input-file) to understand the input format, and ["Output file"](#output-file) to understand the output format.